🕒 5 min read · 📝 871 words

 - The bowls ending in wrath (Rev 16)

-Revelation 20 is not a new timeline — it is the final and most detailed retelling of the same spiritual pattern that appears throughout the book.
+Revelation 20 is not a new timeline — it is the retelling of the same spiritual pattern that appears throughout the book.

 Put simply: Daniel’s 70th week mirrors the same 3½‑pattern of obedience, willful sin, and judgment.